Masters athletes are already reaping the benefits of HIIT, its time you did too!

 What’s all the fuss about?

-A team of scientists in the US say they have found that high-intensity interval training, also known as HIIT, can slow down aging.
+A team of sports scientists from the USA have found from their research that high-intensity interval training, also known as HIIT, can actually slow down the ageing process.

 LINK for training information of HIIT, Books & DVD etc

-High-intensity interval training (HIIT), also called high-intensity intermittent exercise (HIIE) or sprint interval training (SIT), is a form of interval training, a cardiovascular exercise strategy alternating short periods of intense anaerobic exercise with less intense recovery periods.
+This training method called High-intensity interval training (HIIT), also sometimes randomly called high-intensity intermittent exercise (HIIE) or alternatively sprint interval training (SIT), is basic in structure and is simply a form of interval training, a cardio training strategy mixing up short periods of intense anaerobic exercise with less intense recovery periods.

 Can it really slow down ageing?

-Well, you won’t become 21 again or even stay 50.
-More accurately, the team have found that HIIT helps to rejuvenate protein-building factories in our cells, known as ribosomes, and boosts the energy-producing capacity of our cells’ powerhouses, known as mitochondria.
-As we get older, the ability of our mitochondria to generate energy dwindles.
+Well, obviously you won’t become 25 again or even stay 55.
+More accurately, the team found indications that HIIT raining helps to switch back on protein-building factories in our cells, known as ribosomes, and boosts the energy-production capacity of our cells’ powerhouses, this little masters known as mitochondria.
+As we get ever so older, the ability of our mitochondria to generate energy somewhat dies down.
 This study suggests HIIT can help to reverse the age-related changes seen in mitochondria.

 How did they figure this out?